yufanghou/itu-nlp/README.md

 ## Deployment

-The website is automatically deployed on every push to the `main` branch using [GitHub actions](https://github.com/ITU-NLP/itu-nlp.github.io/tree/main/.github/workflows).
+The website is automatically deployed to GitHub pages on every push to the `main` branch using [GitHub actions](https://github.com/ITU-NLP/itu-nlp.github.io/tree/main/.github/workflows).

 ## Credit